awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

         kubectl delete daemonset aws-node -n kube-system
         ```

    1. Install the chart using one of the following options\.
 Before running the installation, review the backup you made of the settings for your daemonset in a previous step and then review the [configuration settings](https://github.com/aws/amazon-vpc-cni-k8s/tree/master/charts/aws-vpc-cni#configuration) to determine if you need to set any of them\.
-You can replace *1\.10\.2* with any [release version](https://github.com/aws/amazon-vpc-cni-k8s/releases), though we recommend using the latest version\.
+We recommend using the version in the following commands, but if necessary, you can replace it with any [release version](https://github.com/aws/amazon-vpc-cni-k8s/releases)\.
 **Important**
 You should only update one minor version at a time\.
 For example, if your current minor version is `1.8` and you want to update to `1.10`, you should update to `1.9` first, then update to `1.10` by changing the version number in the one of the following commands\.
-The latest version works with all Amazon EKS supported Kubernetes versions\.
+The latest and recommended versions work with all Amazon EKS supported Kubernetes versions\.

       If you have an existing IAM role to use with the daemonset, then add the following line at the end of the install options that follow\.
 If you don't have an IAM role associated to the `aws-node` Kubernetes service account, then we recommend creating one\.
 Replace *111122223333* with your account ID and **AmazonEKSVPCCNIRole** with the name of your role\.
 To create a role, see [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.